 Value of Golf

-Golf is more than a game – the 2016 U.S. Golf Economy Report quantified golf's annual direct economic impact as $84.1 billion, the industry provides nearly 2 million jobs and $58.7 billion in wage income.
-In total, the U.S. golf economy exceeds $191.9 billion in direct, indirect and induced impacts.
-The golf industry produced $25.7 billion in travel expenditures in 2016.
+Golf is more than a game – the April 2023 Golf Impact Report quantified golf's annual direct economic impact as $101.7 billion, the industry provides nearly 1.65 million jobs and $80.1 billion in wage income.
+In total, the U.S. golf economy exceeds $226.5 billion in direct, indirect and induced impacts.
+The golf industry produced $31 billion in travel expenditures in 2023.
 Golf’s core industries exceed the charitable impact of the Major League Baseball, National Football League, National Basketball Association and National Hockey League combined.
 As a significant contributor to the U.S. economy, the continued health and growth of the golf industry has a direct bearing on jobs, economic development and tax revenues for thousands of communities across the country.

 Golf facilities are good for the communities they serve.
 Golf contributes to society by providing economic, human, health/wellness and environmental benefits.
-Golf facilities are professionally managed by individuals who have achieved various levels of certification, they serve as managed open green space providing habitat for wildlife, and they generate $3.9 billion for charity each year.
-Golf as a fundraising vehicle includes an estimated 12,700 golf facilities, 143,000 events, 12 million participants and raises $26,300 average per function.
-Golf courses are a valuable use of land and can provide solutions to problems resulting from land degradation and urban development, including stormwater management, wetland mitigation and brownfield redevelopment.
+Golf facilities are professionally managed by individuals who have achieved various levels of certification, they serve as managed open green space providing habitat for wildlife, and they generate $4.6 billion for charity annually.
+Golf as a fundraising vehicle includes 15,945 golf facilities, 141,000 events, and 25.6 million course participants.
+Golf courses are a valuable use of land and can provide environmental solutions to problems resulting from land degradation and urban development, including stormwater management, wetland mitigation and brownfield redevelopment.
+Additionally, golf courses positively impact real estate value.
+According to the National Golf Foundation, “the average golf premium for golf residential units with direct frontage on, or in immediate proximity to, a golf courses is estimated at about 15% in added value."

 GCSAA supports partnerships and collaboration with federal and state commerce departments and federal, state and local chamber of commerce organizations to advance the growth of the game of golf.
 Golf should be included in federal catastrophic relief targeted at businesses following natural disasters.
 Golf should have access to federal incentives and funding that stimulates the golf industry.
 Local and state golf associations should continue to invest in economic impact reports as a means to educate local, state and federal policymakers on the values of the golf industry.

-Golf is a sport played by more than 24 million Americans and enjoyed as a favorite spectator activity by millions more.
-But it is far more than a game: golf is a leading U.S. industry that makes a wide variety of positive contributions to society.
-76 percent of golf facilities are open to the public.
+Golf is a sport played by more than 41.4 million Americans and enjoyed as a favorite spectator activity by millions more.
+But it is far more than a game: Golf is a leading U.S. industry that makes a wide variety of positive contributions to society.
+73 percent of golf facilities are open to the public.
 Approximately 8 of 10 golfers play on public courses.

-Turfgrass comprises 60+ million acres; 4th largest crop in the U.S. Turf is horticulture’s most omnipresent crop worldwide.
+Turfgrass comprises 60+ million acres and it is the 4th largest crop in the U.S. Turf is horticulture’s most omnipresent crop worldwide.
 The 2 million acres on our nation’s golf courses provide golfers with playing surfaces that promote health and well-being while serving as important green spaces in communities.

 Most golf facilities in the U.S. qualify as small businesses according to the Small Business Administration.
 The golf facility size standard to be qualified as a small business is $15 million in average annual receipts.
 Unfortunately, golf has been excluded from receiving benefits from several prominent pieces of federal legislation including relief for the victims of Hurricanes Katrina and Rita, relief to victims of natural disasters across the country in 2008 and 2009, and in 2009 with the federal economic stimulus bill.
 Continued exclusion of the golf industry – a major generator of jobs and tax revenue across the country – from relief and stimulus measures being considered by Congress is a serious challenge facing the industry.